an0rak-dev/workbook/blog/content/project/avatar.md

 I think that the MVP computation should be done in another branch, this one is already huge AF (17 commits apart as main for the moment).
-I'll only do the light refactoring I've noted previously : using namespaces, using uppercase first letter for method names, and documenting every class and methods like if I'm clerk at the most controversial trial.
+I'll only do the light refactoring I've noted previously: using namespaces, using uppercase first letter for method names, and documenting every class and methods like if I'm clerk at the most controversial trial.